scgbern/scgpico/content/wiki/faq/git/How-can-we-collaborate-on-a-branch-that-is-not-master/index.md

 ---
 Title: How can we collaborate on a branch that is not master
 ---
+#How can we collaborate on a branch that is not master
 **Q: We'd like to collaborate without polluting the master branch.
 How can I get an experimental branch to my collaborator?**